dtcooper/jewpizza/README.md

 into the service using `nginx` (or similar) and serve the static and media assets (deployed to the `serve/static/` and `serve/media/` folders, respectively).

-You'll also have to reverse proxy into SSE service, [umami](https://umami.is/) analytics, and [Dozzle](https://dozzle.dev/) logs containers on ports `8001`, `3000`, and `8888`, respectively.
+You'll also have to reverse proxy into the SSE service, [umami](https://umami.is/) analytics, and [Dozzle](https://dozzle.dev/) logs containers on ports `8001`, `3000`, and `8888`, respectively.